What are Sales Battlecards and How Can Your Sales Team Benefit from Them?

 Start with a template

 Starting your sales battlecard from scratch can seem overwhelming.
-Instead, consider starting with template that suits your needs and use case.
+Instead, consider starting with a template that suits your needs and use case.
 Using a template will save time – and it’ll help ensure they all have a consistent look and feel.

 Choose your competitors

 These insights can help you determine what type is needed for each competitor.
 For example, if your sellers often lose deals to a specific competitor, it makes sense to develop a battlecard focused solely on that competitor.
-However, if there is another competitor that’s brought up earlier in the purchase journey – but you don’t often lose deals to them – you can include them in a multi-competitor sales battlecard.
+However, if another competitor is brought up earlier in the purchase journey – but you don’t often lose deals to them – you can include them in a multi-competitor sales battlecard.

 Determine your sales battlecard focus areas